 Item 7: Trauma Shears

 When someone is already in a traumatic state or pain, you may not want to move them to access wounds.
 Sometimes, moving them may encourage further bleeding – this is where the trauma shears come in.
-With a blunt tip, these shears are safe to quickly cut any clothing in the way.
+With its blunt tip, these shears safely and quickly cut through any clothing in the way.

 Trauma shears are also excellent at cutting hard materials like seat belts, heavy fabrics and even particular wires.